George-Edih/cs1302-ce01/README.md

    about it?

 9. Change into the `notes` directory.
-What command(s) can be used to add your group's first and last names to a regular file called `day.txt` in the present working directory?
+What command(s) can be used to add your group's first and last names to a regular file called `day1.txt` in the present working directory?

 10. Assume you are still in the `notes` directory.
 There are a couple different commands that can be used to display the contents of a file.
 Give two commands that can be used to verify that